 Freshwater wetlands once covered a large portion of southwestern Sussex County, DE.
 Featuring the northernmost natural stand of bald cypress trees in the United States, Trap Pond State Park retains a part of those wetlands’ original beauty and mystery.
 (The bald cypress is a wetland tree adapted to areas of calm, shallow standing water.)

 Ironically, the pond was created not to preserve these lovely trees, but to destroy them.
 In the late 1700s, this manmade pond was created to power a sawmill during the harvest of large bald cypress from the area.
 The rot-resistant wood of the bald cypress trees was in high demand, and caused the bald cypress trees in the area to be extensively harvested.

 Years later, the pond grew as nearby farmers laid down drainage tiles to drain their wetlands for agriculture.
 After the old-growth cypress timber had been harvested, the pond and adjacent surviving wetlands were re-used as the drainage sump for the surrounding farmers of Sussex County.

-Our route started at the boat ramp, just before you enter the park (and have to pay the fee).
+Our route started at the boat ramp, just before you enter the park.
 From the boat ramp, we paddled to the left, or east(ish) to Terrapin Branch, entering that.
 After paddling up it for a bit, we turned around, once again entering Trap Pond and navigating through a few stands of bald cypress.
 Again, we headed left, circumnavigating its shoreline, eventually reaching the boat rental area; from there we crossed the lake back to the boat ramp.

 Getting there: 33587 Baldcypress Lane, Laurel, DE 19956